aahilsanto/Module-2/Lambda Function: Addition of Two Numbers.md

 ## Result

-Thus the program to write a Python program that defines a **lambda function** which takes two arguments `a` and `b`, and returns their sum is executed successfully.
+Thus the program that defines a **lambda function** which takes two arguments `a` and `b`, and returns their sum is executed successfully.